yzy1996/Artificial-Intelligence/1-Machine-Learning/1-Generative-Models/GAN/4-Archived/GAN Description.md

 **GAN:**

 The GAN[^1] has two networks: a generator G that tries to generate real data given noise $z \sim p_z(z)$, and a discriminator $D \in [0, 1]$ that classifies the real data $x \sim p_{data}(x)$ and the fake data G(z).
 The D(x) represents probability of x being a real data.
 The objective of G is to fit the true data distribution deceiving D by playing the following minimax game:

+Generative Adversarial Network (GAN) consists of a generator G and a discriminator D that compete in a twoplayer minimax game.
+D tries to distinguish a real image x from a synthetic one G(z), and G tries to synthesize realistic-looking images that can fool D. Concretely, D and G play the game with a value function V (D,G):

 $$
 \min _{\theta_{G}} \max _{\theta_{D}} \mathbb{E}_{x \sim p_{\text {data}}(x)}[\log D(x)]+\mathbb{E}_{z \sim p_{z}(z)}[\log (1-D(G(z)))]
 $$
 where $\theta_G$ and $\theta_D$ are parameters of G and D, respectively.

+被证明收敛性

+It is proved in [^1] that this minimax game has a global optimum when the distribution $p_g$ of the synthetic samples and the distribution $p_d$ of the training samples are the same.
+Under mild conditions (e.g., G and D have enough capacity), $p_g$ converges to $p_d$.